Hypolycaena thecloides

 Hypolycaena thecloides, the brown tit, is a small but striking butterfly found in India and South-East Asia that belongs to the lycaenids or blues family.
 The species was first described by Cajetan Felder and Rudolf Felder in 1860.

+The upperside ground colour is brown.
+The hindwing has two pairs of tails and black-spotted orange tornal area.
+The greyish-white underside has orange brown post-discal bands, and the apical area is shaded orange.

+It is found in Borneo, Sumatra, Java, Nicobars, Burma, Peninsular Malaya, Singapore, Malaya and the Philippines.